 I get it.
 You may think that it’s hard enough to keep your personal goals—so why would you even add in family goals?
 But I’ve found that having the support of my family on all of my goals—shared and personal—helps hold me accountable and encourages me to keep them.
 So, here’s what I’ve learned about making and keeping family goals:

 I would argue that one of the most important parts of goal setting is reflection.
-Before you can take time to focus on your family goals for 2021, it’s important to do a wrap-up of 2020.
-I know, I know.
-2020 brought an incredible tidal wave of challenges, but I think taking time to reflect with your family will also bring up 2020’s bright spots.
+Before you can take time to focus on your family goals this year, it’s important to reflect on the past.

 To reflect on last year, sit around a table with your family and acknowledge the lowlights and highlights from January to December.
 Take time to sit in the loss and sadness that the lowlights brought and take time to celebrate the growth and joy that the highlights brought.

 Here’s the thing: The negative things will be so much easier to recall.
 We don’t have to seek out negativity; it actually seems to seek us out.
 But when we shine light on the positive things, and when we begin to take time to acknowledge the good things that happened, we train ourselves to identify them more quickly and regularly.

 This time of reflection will not only be a great starting point for this year’s family goals, but it’s also prime soil for your family to connect more deeply and grow stronger together.

 2. Dream and cast vision

 After you’ve taken time to reflect on the past year, you get to dream and cast vision for your family’s goals You might be walking into this year with great uncertainty, but many things are still certain: God holds the whole world in His hands while still holding our fragile hearts.
 He is all-powerful and personal.